The best organic fertilizer

 Harvesting your own fertilizer can be a fun adventure.
 Make it a fun family time.
 And, it will save you money.
+Your soil will be improved when you add homegrown fertilizer (aka, poop) to your soil.
 It just takes a little preparation.

 Don’t harvest after a rainstorm!

 Dry compost is so much easier to shovel and pack into your vehicle.
 If you ever get the leakage of wet manure into your car, you will have a big chore trying to wash it out of the carpet!
 Trust me, you won’t want to just leave it to dry.
 Besides, most soil around these large piles turn to a slick mass that tires cannot grab, and you may have to have a tractor pull you out.
 Yeah, that happened to me!
 And what if the farmer had not been home?
 Ugh.

 To see how to incorporate your compost into your soil, see my blog, https://seasonsofdevotion.com/how-to-prepare-your-soil/